 Related: What Should Be Eaten During Pregnancy?
 A FULL GUIDE

 Benefits of Folic Acid

-The body needs folic acid to perform some fundamental processes which help to keep us healthy.
-For example, Folic acid helps the body form healthy red blood cells.
-These cells help to transport oxygen and nutrients to the lungs and tissues.
-They also form blood clots which prevent excess blood loss when we are injured.
-More so, red blood cells help to filter waste products to the kidneys and liver, thus keeping our blood clean.
-Secondly, Folic acid is very important for cell division.
-For this reason, Research has discovered that folic acid help to prevent birth defects known as neural tube defects.
-These defects occur when the tube linking the mother to the unborn child does not close properly.
-This can cause a spinal cord or a brain defect in unborn babies.
-So, it is advised to take high folic acid during pregnancy to ensure that your unborn child grows and develop properly.
+The body needs folic acid for some of the basic processes that keep us healthy.
+For example, folic acid helps the body form healthy red blood cells, which help carry oxygen and nutrients to the lungs and body tissues; they also form blood clots to prevent We lose a lot of blood when we get hurt.
+In addition, red blood cells also help the kidneys and liver to filter waste from the blood and purify the blood.
+Second, folic acid is also very important for cell division.
+Based on this, studies have found that folic acid helps prevent birth defects of the nervous system.
+The defect occurs when the neural tube that connects the mother to the fetus does not close properly.
+This can cause spinal cord or brain defects in the unborn baby.
+Therefore, it is recommended that pregnant women take more folic acid during pregnancy to ensure the normal growth and development of your unborn child.

 Food Sources of Folic Acid

 - Leafy green vegetables, such as cabbage, kale, spring greens and spinach

 - Other vegetables like Asparagus, Beetroot, Broad beans, Broccoli and Brussels sprouts

 - Meat and meat parts such Beef, Pork, Veal, Chicken liver, Ox's liver, Pig's liver.